potterLim/programming-studio/README.md

 # [ECE20025] Programming Studio (Spring 2025) at HGU

-Welcome to the **ProgrammingStudio** repository for **[ECE20025] Programming Studio** at Handong Global University (HGU) in Spring 2025.
+This is a repository for organizing coursework and lab exercises from **[ECE20025] Programming Studio** at Handong Global University (Spring 2025).

-The course briefly reviews the essentials of C, covering only the basics, while its primary focus is on practical lab exercises in Java and Data Structures.
-These labs build upon the theoretical foundations established in separate Java and Data Structures courses.
-Data Structures exercises are implemented using C++.
+The course begins with a brief refresher on essential C language features, then shifts focus to hands-on lab exercises in Java and Data Structures.
+These labs reinforce theoretical concepts from prior Java and Data Structures courses, with C++ used for implementing data structures.

 ## Course Focus